-2. Works independently
+2. Works Independently

 Cloud IAM Solution

 Most companies rely on cloud-based services and applications provided as SaaS by third-party vendors.
-They generally include federation mechanisms that allow you to use the identities and credentials of your enterprise users for authentication and access rights.
+They generally include federation mechanisms that allow them to use the identities and credentials of your enterprise users for authentication and access rights.

 Cloud Identity and Access Management solutions generally support different protocols that can be used for user authentication (LDAP, Radius, Kerberos, etc.) and users identity management (identities are usually stored in the LDAP backend).
 The use of local/cloud identities for cloud/in-house web applications usually involves federation mechanisms like SAML, OpenID-Connect, etc.

-Top 3 differences between On-premise and Cloud IAM:
+Top 3 Differences between On-premise and Cloud IAM:

 1. Cost: No management cost to maintain a cloud-based IAM solution and servers, unlike On-Premise IAM.